EESSI/docs/docs/governance/governance.md

 ### 2.1 Owners of the `EESSI` GitHub organization & repositories
 <!-- Define who contributors are and what they can do (e.g., file issues, submit PRs). -->
-The owners of the [EESSI GitHub organization](https://github.com/EESSI) & repositories are those individuals with `owner` rights on the EESSI GitHub organization or one of it's associated repositories.
+The owners of the [EESSI GitHub organization](https://github.com/EESSI) & repositories are those individuals with `owner` rights on the EESSI GitHub organization or one of its associated repositories.

 EESSI GitHub organization & repository owners are responsible for setting permissions on the code repositories, compliant to the defined roles and responsibilities.
 They are also responsible for managing GitHub Apps for the EESSI build bots.